JarkkoPar/Utility_AI_GDExtension/documentation/Nodes_latest.md

 ### UtilityAIBehaviourGroup

 The `UtilityAIBehaviourGroup` node type should be added as child node of the `UtilityAIAgent` node, preferably after any `sensor` and `sensor group` nodes.
-There can only be one level of child nodes, which means you cannot have nested Behaviour Group nodes.
+There can only be one level of child nodes for the Behaviour Groups, which means you cannot have nested Behaviour Group nodes.

 The purpose of the behaviour group nodes is to allow logical grouping if behaviours and also to allow group-based activation and deactivation of Behaviour nodes.

 The behaviour group node will use the  `consideration` nodes that are its childs to determine a `score` for itself.
 If this `score` is greater or equal to the set `activation score` or if there are no considerations added to the behaviour group, the child behaviours will be evaluated during the AI Agent's `evaluate_options` call.

+As an example, you can have an enemy AI with the behaviour groups "on foot combat" and "vehicle combat" which contain the relevant behaviours for each group.
+By default the "on foot combat" would be active and the "vehicle combat" inactive.
+The "vehicle combat" behaviour group would be set as active when the enemy AI enters a vehicle, adding the vehicle-related behaviours to the enemy AI's list of options.

+You can group your behaviours any way you want but it can make sense to do the grouping based on the **goal** the behaviours will achieve.

 #### Properties